 Hai Ba Trung district provides a glimpse into everyday life in Hanoi and offers a more authentic experience for families looking to explore beyond the tourist hotspots.

-Best places to stay in Hanoi in Hai Ba Trung with family:
+Good places to stay Hai Ba Trung:

 Mid-range ($$): The Lapis Hotel, 4-star family-friendly hotel conveniently located on Tran Hung Dao Street at the border of Hoan Kiem and Hai Ba Trung district, featuring Family Connecting Rooms which is great for families of 4.
 Short distance from major points of interest like Hanoi Opera House and Trang Tien Plaza.